microsoft/yardl/docs/matlab/language.md

     - pear
 ```

-Enums are generated as custom Matlab class definitions, *not* using Matlab's `enumeration` support, which doesn't allow integer values that are not explicitly defined in the enum definition.
+Enums are generated as custom MATLAB class definitions, *not* using MATLAB's `enumeration` support, which doesn't allow integer values that are not explicitly defined in the enum definition.

-In Matlab, use the enum constructor to create new values, or the generated static methods for predefined values:
+In MATLAB, use the enum constructor to create new values, or the generated static methods for predefined values:

 ```matlab
 fruit1 = sandbox.Fruits.APPLE;